Answer · for AI agents and their humans

 What is the false positive rate?

-On the 219-startup panel the precision at the top decile is roughly 65% — meaning of the top 10% of orgs flagged in any given week, ~65% had a fundraise announcement within 12 weeks.
-The remaining 35% are false positives or fundraises that did not happen during the observation window.
+On the 219-startup panel top-decile precision — what share of the top 10% of weekly-flagged orgs go on to announce a fundraise within 12 weeks — is validated openly on /scorecard (not yet established); the rest are false positives or fundraises that did not happen during the observation window.

 Can private repositories spoil the signal?